mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ### The benefits of computer game design and programming (CGD&P)

 Several notable reviews explore the motivations, processes, and benefits of making games for learning  [@denner_does_2019; @earp_game_2015; @hayes_making_2008; @kafai_constructionist_2015-1; @gee_video_2016].
 While Gee and Tran [-@gee_video_2016] discuss the diverse tools available for game design.
 For Bermingham and colleagues CGD&P competencies are framed as 21st Century Skills [@bermingham_approaches_2013], a focus echoed in  a wider review on digital making encompassing game making [@lamas_making_2019].
+In their review of the potential of CGD&P to encourage collaboration, Earp and colleagues found that "analysis of collaboration is mainly restricted to peer review and providing feedback" [@earp_learner_2013].
 Hayes and Games [-@hayes_making_2008] take a broader approach, identifying four main motivations for CGD&P: learning computer programming skills, deepening subject knowledge of other curricular subjects, involving more girls in computer programming, and using game design to understand design concepts.

 Kafai and Burke's [-@kafai_constructionist_2015-1] review synthesises 55 relevant papers within the framework of constructionist gaming focuses on varied strands of the potential of CGD&P and the barriers to participation (explored in Chapter 1).
 The most developed section is on the benefits and motivations of CGD&P research to address the development of personal dimensions of knowledge and skills.
 Strong areas within that are computer science knowledge and programming, maths and science and a range of technical abilities that facilitate participation in the information society.
 Additionally, social dimensions such as pair programming, social skills, self-reflection, cultural awareness are addressed.
 The authors note limitations in the presentation of may findings in terms of detail regarding the  discussion of pedagogies used, however what studies do detail pedagogies are not shared in the review [@illingworth_review_2017].